oncody/civ-board-game-2010/README.md

 1. Culture

 #### Caravans
-Have a scout figure end its movement in a city center and then remove it from the board.
-Add a caravan tile on that city center (max of 1 per city).
+If a scout figure ends its movement in a friendly city center, then remove it from the board to add a caravan tile on that city center (max of 1 per city).
 The caravan tile can be consumed to gain an additional 2 production.

 ## Technology Phase
 This phase is done in secret by all players at the same time.
 Each player can learn up to one technology if they wish.